-For 2024, if your rocket goes up 820 feet and takes 8 seconds after liftoff to reach this altitude and deploy its parachute, and you want the total flight duration to be 44 seconds, then the descent terminal velocity that you want is 820 / (44 - 8) = 22 feet/second.
+For 2025, if your rocket goes up 790 feet and takes 8 seconds after liftoff to reach this altitude and deploy its parachute, and you want the total flight duration to be 43 seconds, then the descent terminal velocity that you want for the payload (eggs and altimeter) section is 790 / (43 - 8) = 23 feet/second.
 Remember that at the Finals your flight altitude goal will be different but your duration goal will remain unchanged, so you will have to have a plan for adjusting your rocket's descent rate.
 The heavier the rocket, the more drag it will need on recovery to achieve a velocity this small.
 Higher recovery drag is easy to achieve with a parachute, just make it bigger in diameter.
 The factors other than size that affect how a parachute performs (how much drag it has) include: